eu-cdse/documentation/APIs/On-Demand Production API.md

 "https://odp.dataspace.copernicus.eu/odata/v1/Workflows?$filter=contains(InputProductType,'SLC')"
 ````

-Details of the Workflow in the response list the parameters which are needed to create new Production Order:
+Details of the Workflow in the response list the parameters which are needed to create a new Production Order:

 ````
         {